-James Cartlidge lives in Assington, near Sudbury, with his wife Emily and four children.
+James Cartlidge lives in the constituency with his family.
 James was a Babergh district councillor until May 2015, representing the parishes of Bures St Mary, Little Cornard and Newton Green.
 His professional background is as an entrepreneur, having founded Share to Buy, a shared ownership property portal, mortgage broker and host of the ‘London Home Show’, the capital’s biggest event for first time buyers.

 In addition to running Share to Buy, James was previously a volunteer ‘dragon’ to the homelessness charity St Mungos’ Broadway, acting as a small business advisor, sitting on a panel to decide which clients of the charity would receive grants to start a small venture.
 James previously stood for Parliament in Lewisham Deptford (2005 general election).
 In his spare time, James is drummer for a local pub band.
 He enjoys cycling around South Suffolk and spending time with his family in the beautiful countryside and villages of the constituency.